diokey/TODOMVC-Ember/example/README.md

 # Example

 This README outlines the details of collaborating on this Ember application.
-This project contains some experiments to get unconventional json data to work with ember model
+This project contains some experiments to get unconventional json data to work with ember.js model

 ## Prerequisites